 “I’m fat and that’s just fine with me.”

 If a person is fat, even if they exercise now and then, they may have convinced themselves and others that they accept being fat as their natural “body type,” and that self-love is important for well-being.
 Is this an excuse for continuing to eat rich-tasting food?
-Same goes for often damaging quick-fix rich-food diets like Paleo and Adkins, among others.
-In my evaluation, none of these arguments are valid because they don’t follow science.
-Because there are universally accepted laws and principles comprising realities like gravity, the life cycle of centipedes, and why you don’t have to remember to breathe while you sleep (which is especially convenient and comforting).
+Same goes for often damaging quick-fix rich-food diets like Paleo, Adkins, and Keto, among others.
+In my evaluation, none of these arguments are valid because they don’t follow actual science.
+Because there are universally accepted laws and principles comprising realities — like the life cycle of centipedes and why you don’t have to remember to breathe while you sleep (which is especially convenient and comforting).
 Accepting being fat isn’t adopting a healthy state of mind, it’s spiritual bypassing: It’s being willfully ignorant of the obvious fact that what we put into our bodies determines our overall health.
 I encourage you to do the psychological work necessary to mature, rather than remain stunted in child-like, magical thinking, expecting pills and surgeries to fix what wouldn’t be broken if a healthy lifestyle was your choice.

 For Ms. Toal and everyone interested in enjoying optimal health, I highly recommend doing the 6-week nutrarian Eat to Live program and then sticking as close to it as possible afterward.
 First, a plant-based eating lifestyle going to assist you in rapidly achieving your ideal weight.
 Second, fruits, vegetables, beans, greens, mushrooms, nuts, and seeds are wicked good at flushing toxins out of the body, killing cancer, and obliterating artery plaque, not to mention numerous other conditions.
 Third, these foods actually help prevent nasty things like cancer cells from ever finding a home in your body!
 How crazy cool is that?!